Welcome to Moodle!

 The Assignment tool and Quiz tool are the Moodle components you will most often use to complete lesson assignments and upload/submit coursework for grading.
 Be aware that not all materials that appear in the lists linked from the Activities block will be graded materials.
 In addition to the Resource documents (explained below), there may be some instances in your course when other Moodle tools (such as Assignments or Quizzes) have been used to deliver ungraded material such as information and instruction documents, practice exercises, etc.

 Assignments - Click on this link to see a list of all assessments in your course that were designed with the Moodle Assignment tool.
+Be sure to follow all of the instructions for the individual assignments.

 Lessons - In most cases, the Moodle Lesson tool will be used as an information-delivery tool more than as an assessment tool.
 If your course utilizes this component, you will have access to each instance via this link (in addition to the links in the center of the course home page).